Codeventurer144/SQL-BI-Analysis/README.md

 **s1.ing_price / s1.ing_weight AS unit_cost** returns the unit cost of each ingredient.
 **(s1.order_quantity * s1.recipe_quantity) * (s1.ing_price / s1.ing_weight) as ingredient_cost** returns the total cost of each ingredient used so far.

 Below is the output of the query:

 ![](query_and_table3.png)

-By this, I have been able to calculate, not only the Total Quantity by ingredients ordered, and the unit cost of each ingredient, but also the calculated cost of making each variety of Pizza by their ingredient quantity.
+By this point, I have successfully calculated not only the **Total Quantity by Ingredients** ordered and the **Unit Cost** of each ingredient, but also the Calculated Cost of producing each type of pizza based on its ingredient composition.
-But I still need to get the percentage stock remaining by ingredient in the inventory, and also the list of ingredients to re-order based on the remaining ingredients in the inventory.
-To do this, I made an entire view from the previous table using “CREATE VIEW” statement, saving the view as stock2 as seen in the query below:
+However, further analysis is required to determine the **Percentage Stock Remaining by Ingredient** in the inventory and generate a list of ingredients that need reordering.
+To accomplish this, I created a View from the previous table using the CREATE VIEW statement, naming it ***stock2***.
+Below is the query I used to create this view:

 ```SQL
 CREATE VIEW stock2 AS SELECT